learningequality/cookiecutter-chef/{{cookiecutter.project_slug}}/README.md

 The `DataWriter` class is meant to be used as a context manager.
 To use it, add the following to your code:
 ```
-from utils.data_writer import DataWriter
+from ricecooker.utils.data_writer import DataWriter
-with data_writer.DataWriter() as writer:
+with DataWriter() as writer:
     # Add your code here
 ```